Chapter 2:

 “Stop it, will you?
 I need to focus.”

-They gave it a few more tries, but after a couple of minutes Vernon gave up completely on the experiment.
+After a couple of minutes and a few more tries, Vernon gave up completely on the experiment.
 “Alright boys, let’s pack it in for the night.
 You kids called your folks and told them you were staying over a friends’ house, right?”
-The others seemed done with their test, nevertheless Nicolaus remained steadfast.
+The others seemed done with the test, nevertheless Nicolaus remained steadfast.
 His belief that whatever the phenomenon from before may have been, it was controlled by him.

 “No way…”